 Its all about the ratio

 The first thing you will notice about e-liquids are terms such as VG:PG and 30:70.
 This is quite simple really, it’s a ratio!
-Just like you use 4oz of flour to 2oz of butter (okay, I’ve not baked for a while) which VG and PG, you can use both liquids in ratio to create the finished product.
+Just like you use 4oz of flour to 2oz of butter (okay, I’ve not baked for a while) with VG and PG, you can use both liquids in ratio to create the finished product.
 VG is vegetable glycerine while PG is propylene glycol, not the friendliest of words so we abbreviate to VG:PG.

 Flavour or vapour